hasanmoudud/geocompr/main.md

 - Its convenience functions to support the access of the online help, R named arguments and automatic default value retrieval.
 Please note that **rgrass7** inspired the latter two features.

-However, there are use cases when you certainly should use one of the other R-GIS bridges.
+By all means, there are use cases when you certainly should use one of the other R-GIS bridges.
-QGIS only provides access to a subset of GRASS and SAGA functionality.
+Though QGIS is the only GIS providing a unified interface to several GIS software packages, it only provides access to a subset of the corresponding third-party geoalgorithms (for more information please refer to @muenchow_rqis:_2017).
 Therefore, to use the complete set of SAGA and GRASS functions, stick with **RSAGA** and **rgrass7**.
 When doing so, make advantage of **RSAGA**'s numerous user-friendly functions.
 Note also, that **RSAGA** offers native R functions for geocomputation such as `multi.local.function`, `pick.from.grid` and many more.